kaiyill/CSC381_DevProj/README.md

 2- Open the virtual environment ("source venv/bin/activate" in the terminal)

-3- run program by typing "python app.py" in terminal and then clicking the url that it gives you
+3- run program by typing "python3 app.py" in terminal and then clicking the url that it gives you